-The point is when you're constantly worried about a deadline or the overall goal you're trying to achieve, you put tremendous stress on yourself mentally.
-Imagine having to run a marathon knowing you're out of shape.
-Doesn't sound very appealing now does it?
+The point is when you’re always worried about a deadline or the overall goal you’re trying to achieve, you put tremendous stress on yourself mentally.
+Imagine having to run a marathon knowing you’re out of shape.
+Doesn’t sound very appealing now does it?
 Instead, you should break down the bigger tasks into smaller achievable tasks and take them on one at a time.

 Remember, these smaller tasks ultimately make up the bigger one.

-Sure, we all have that guilty feeling in our gut knowing we could be finishing a project right now instead of playing a game but that's not the mindset you want.
+Sure, we all have that guilty feeling in our gut knowing we could be finishing a project right now instead of playing a game, but that’s not the mindset you want.
 Why not break down your work time versus your play time?
 For every three hours you spend working, you reward yourself with an hour of game time.
-This not only gives you the mental break you need but it also puts you in a better mindset.
+This not only gives you a mental break you need but it also puts you in a better mindset.